Manchester United Europe

-Manchester United Europe is a 1991 sports video game developed by and published by Krisalis Software for the Amiga.
-It is the follow-up to the 1990 video game Manchester United which had sold over 100,000 copies.
-Other versions have been subsequently released on numerous home systems such as the Acorn Archimedes, Atari ST, MS-DOS, Amstrad CPC, Commodore 64, ZX Spectrum and Atari Lynx.
+Manchester United Europe is a sports video game released in 1991.
+It was developed by and published by Krisalis Software for the Amiga as the follow-up to the 1990 video game Manchester United which had sold over 100,000 copies.
+Conversions were released for the Acorn Archimedes, Atari ST, MS-DOS, Amstrad CPC, Commodore 64, ZX Spectrum, and Atari Lynx.
 The Lynx port was released under the title of European Soccer Challenge.

 Gameplay

 In Manchester United Europe, the player guides either Manchester United or another club through the UEFA Cup, European Cup, Cup Winners Cup, Super Cup and the Intercontinental Cup.

 Development

 Computer and Video Games magazine reported in its supplement Hand-Held Go! in May 1992 that Krysalis were developing an Atari Lynx version of the game.
 They released this version under the title European Soccer Challenge.

 Release

 The Atari Lynx version of the game (European Soccer Challenge) was being converted and planned to be published by Telegames for the Atari Jaguar and was first announced in 1994, with plans to be released later in the year but was rescheduled to be published around the second quarter of 1995, but this port was never released for unknown reasons.